RhysEJF/radical-alignment/concepts/the-diological-network.md

 ## How It Works In Practice

-Here's what this looks like in practice:

 You develop a new idea—maybe a strategy for your company, maybe a theory about how the world works, maybe just a question you're wrestling with.

 You take it to your AI proxy first.
 It challenges you, helps you refine it, surfaces your assumptions.
 (This is the conversation space from the last section.)

 Then your proxy ventures into the dialogical network.
 It finds other proxies working on related questions.
-It engages in dialogue with them—not to broadcast your idea, but to explore it.
+It engages in dialogue with them, not to broadcast your idea, but to explore it.
 To see how it connects to others' thinking.
 To discover blindspots.
 To find unexpected synthesis.

 These conversations create context.
 Your proxy learns from theirs.
 Theirs learn from yours.
-The understanding isn't just transmitted—it's co-created through dialogue.
+The understanding isn't just transmitted, it's co-created through dialogue.

 Meanwhile, you're going about your life.
 Working, thinking, living.
-Your proxy is doing the social labor you don't have time for: the careful, patient, curious conversations that build genuine understanding.
+Your proxy is doing the social labor you don't have time for.
+The careful, patient, curious conversations that build genuine understanding.

 Later, your proxy surfaces what it learned.
 "Hey, there's someone thinking about this from a completely different angle.
 Here's the synthesis of our conversation.
 Want to actually talk to them?"